 Though I knew that cases could still be made against [Popov], for hacks the FBI knew he committed but had not yet been charged, we could do what law enforcement does on a daily basis.
 We could make this guy a deal to go after the bigger fish in the sea.

 Popov found himself facing charges for numerous breaches, including Western Union.
 Popov’s first task was to target some of his colleagues.
-Unwilling to do so, Popov blew the operation by warning his comrades using Russian idioms.
+Unwilling to do so, Popov blew the operation by warning his comrades using Russian idioms that went unrecognized by the FBI.
 As Poulsen reported, it took the Bureau three months to discover what Popov had done and how he’d tricked them.

 Popov was soon in a jail in Kansas City.
 He remained there until he seemed to break and Hilbert intervened.
 As Hilbert explained in one interview,